vmleon/oracle-atp-da/lab3/README.md

 ![ODA Menu](../images/oda_3.png)

+Wait for the instance to be "Active".
+The creation process will take a few minutes.
-Wait for the instance to be "Active" and then on the instance menu, click on "Service Console":
+Once the instance is Active, then on the instance menu, click on "Service Console":

 ![ODA Menu](../images/oda_4.png)